MilesBHuff/Screeps/ReadMe.rst

   but also allows for a more even distribution of labour, by using each worker wherever needed, instead of limiting each one to a specific task.
-  Likewise, where the military is concerned, I have chosen to only use ranged attacks;  so only a single creep is needed.
-The only other two roles I'm using, are healers and "claimers", the latter of which is only summoned on- demand, and claims the room specified in its spawn call.
+  Likewise, where the military is concerned, I have chosen to only use ranged attacks;  so only a single role is needed.
+The only other two roles I'm using are healers and "claimers", the latter of which is only summoned on-demand, and claims the room specified in its spawn call.
 | Generally speaking, I leave construction site placement up to the player, as
   while some aspects of it are algorithmic, most take true intelligence to do right.
 Plus, it's fun manually laying out a fort.